MohammadYousufHussain/AlgoTrading/README.md

     - Dimensionality of the market:
       - Trend
       - Volatility
-      - Do we want to consider others
+      - Do we want to consider others?